 How to Deal with Peeling Paint

-If the paint film does not adhere to your concrete anymore, then it’s best to scrape off all the loose, scaling, peeling, or flaking paint.
-Then, clean the surface to fully remove dust, dirt, or grease.
+How could you tell when your old painted concrete walls have peeling paint?
+Simple, it’s when the paint film does not adhere to your concrete walls anymore.
+When this happens, our paint expert recommends that you scrape off all the loose, scaling, peeling, or flaking paint.
+Then, clean the surface to fully remove dust, dirt, oil, grease, and other contaminants.

 How to Prep Chalky Surfaces

 When old paint on concrete walls are chalking, powder comes off and sticks to your hand once you touch it.
 Before applying anything, get a clean damp rag or brush to scrub the surface clean.
 Let the surface dry thoroughly before you start priming.
 Then, you can treat chalking by applying BOYSEN Chalk Blocker B-7304, using a brush or roller.
 The chalk blocker will also serve as your primer.
 This premium formula binds chalk residue to the substrate to help maintain its good condition even after months of application.
 After priming the concrete wall, wait two hours for it to dry before applying the topcoat.

 Take note that if the chalking is severe, experts recommend that you fully scrape off the paint.

 For a more in-depth discussion of chalking, follow this link.

 Your interior walls can have mold or mildew or those dark unsightly patches.
 You will usually find mold and mildew on bathroom concrete walls, kitchen tiles, or wash areas because they feed on moisture to survive and thrive.
 If you notice mildew infestation, you can apply a bleach solution (one part laundry bleach to three parts water) to the surface using a clean rag or a brush.
 Let it stand for 24 hours before washing it off.
 Let it dry completely before repainting.